What Happens If You Don't File Your LLC Annual Report: Penalties, Timeline, and Reinstatement

 Will I be personally liable if my LLC is dissolved?

 Yes.
 Administrative dissolution eliminates the LLC's separate legal entity status, which can lead to piercing the veil where members become personally liable for business obligations.
 The lapsed registration provides creditors with evidence the LLC wasn't properly maintained as a separate entity.
+Some states go further and impose personal liability on anyone who knowingly conducts business on behalf of a dissolved entity.

 Do I still owe federal taxes if my state dissolves my LLC?